botworld-wiki/beatburger.github.io/_bots/virus.md

 commonMat3: "Cold Battery"
 ---

+Virus has been strong ever since he's been introduced and does its job perfectly in any team that he's put in.
+He has beefy HP and disrupts the enemy team by making them fight eachother through hacking.
+This also means less damage done on your own team, but when used well with [Hypercharge](/hypercharge), can completely negate an enemy team's burst and use it against them.

 ### Uberbot

 You get Virus from a special Epic quest (Uberbot) that you have to send your recruits to